OpenEvalProject/evals/manuscripts/elife-10747/v1/manuscript.md

 ## Abstract

-10.7554/eLife.10747.001 A common strategy by which bacterial pathogens reside in humans is by shifting from a virulent lifestyle, (systemic infection), to a dormant carrier state.
-Two major serovars of Salmonella enterica , Typhi and Typhimurium, have evolved a two-component regulatory system to exist inside Salmonella -containing vacuoles in the macrophage, as well as to persist as asymptomatic biofilms in the gallbladder.
+A common strategy by which bacterial pathogens reside in humans is by shifting from a virulent lifestyle, (systemic infection), to a dormant carrier state.
+Two major serovars of Salmonella enterica, Typhi and Typhimurium, have evolved a two-component regulatory system to exist inside Salmonella-containing vacuoles in the macrophage, as well as to persist as asymptomatic biofilms in the gallbladder.
 Here we present evidence that SsrB, a transcriptional regulator encoded on the SPI-2 pathogenicity-island, determines the switch between these two lifestyles by controlling ancestral and horizontally-acquired genes.
 In the acidic macrophage vacuole, the kinase SsrA phosphorylates SsrB, and SsrB~P relieves silencing of virulence genes and activates their transcription.
-In the absence of SsrA, unphosphorylated SsrB directs transcription of factors required for biofilm formation specifically by activating csgD ( agfD ), the master biofilm regulator by disrupting the silenced, H-NS-bound promoter.
+In the absence of SsrA, unphosphorylated SsrB directs transcription of factors required for biofilm formation specifically by activating csgD (agfD), the master biofilm regulator by disrupting the silenced, H-NS-bound promoter.
 Anti-silencing mechanisms thus control the switch between opposing lifestyles.
-DOI: http://dx.doi.org/10.7554/eLife.10747.001

 ## Introduction